Project-Counter/cop5/source/10-compliance/04-counter-for-repositories.rst

 R5.1 requires Data_Repository and Repository Host_Types to deliver the Platform Report (PR) and Item Report (IR), together with the Standard Views of those reports.
 The IR maps closely to the Dataset Report specified in the CRD.

-There are fields which are required in the tabular version of the IR but which do not appear in the CRD.
+The Platform field in the PR and IR MUST be used to supply the repository name.

+Three elements are required in IR but do not appear in the CRD: ISBN, Print_ISSN and Online_ISSN.
+These are not applicable to research data but may apply where repositories include archived journal and book content.
+Where the information is not relevant, the fields MUST remain empty in the tabular version of the IR.
 These elements are optional in JSON reports and MUST be omitted when no value is available.

-* Platform, which MUST be used to supply the repository name.
-* ISBN, Print_ISSN and Online_ISSN.
-These are not applicable to research data but may apply where repositories include archived journal and book content.
-Where the information is not relevant, the fields MUST remain empty.

 There are also fields from the CRD which appear in R5.1 under different names: